 You come back home, tired from work, and all you can think of is sinking into your bed with a good book.
 You ask your 3 year-old-son to wash his hands before sitting at the table.
 What an outrageous request!
-"If you do not wash them, I'll wash them!"
-He's screaming, you're screaming.
-How can you handle such crises?
+“If you don’t wash them RIGHT NOW, I’ll wash them!”
+He’s screaming, you’re screaming.
+How can you handle such crises and difficult moments without losing your temper?
 How can you calm down and help your children control the storm of emotions?
-Let's see 10 ways to calm down - for the whole family!
+Let’s see 10 ways to calm down – for the whole family!

 What could have triggered the crisis?

 One morning like many others.
 “Mom, are we going to school today?”
 My little one asks me first thing once his eyes are opened.
 The angry look leaves no doubt: I want to stay at home!